Residual 3D Scene Flow Learning with Context-Aware Feature Extraction: Context-Aware Residual Flow Learning

 \subsection{Context-Aware Point Feature Pyramid}

-In the context-aware point feature pyramid module, each point cloud is encoded through our novel context-aware set conv layer hierarchically.
-Unlike the set conv layer in \cite{qi2017pointnet++} which simply uses MLP and max-pooling to extract local features for each point in the scene, our context-aware set conv layer employs the attention mechanism to avoid the point features lost in max-pooling operation.
+In the context-aware point feature pyramid module, each point cloud is encoded through our novel context-aware set convolution layer hierarchically.
+Unlike the set convolution layer in \cite{qi2017pointnet++} which simply uses MLP and max-pooling to extract local features for each point in the scene, our context-aware set convolution layer employs the attention mechanism to avoid the point features lost in max-pooling operation.

 In order to retain the features information of all the neighbouring points in the raw point sets, a means of weighted feature extraction from all neighbouring points is proposed.
 For the purpose of aggregating local point features and exploiting the contextual structure information in 3D Euclidean space, we adopt the information of coordinates and features to obtain weights for nearest neighbours of each sampled points.
 The whole process is shown in Fig.~\ref{figure:setconv}.